dougwollison/quickstart/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/quickstart/releases) for this project.**

+= 1.9.0 =
+Code restructuring, supports can be passed as a list now, merged `Hooks` with `Tools` (backwards-compatible though), ditched fill_array (use array_pad instead), added filter option to `Template::title()`, and reworked handling of features for better extensibility.

 = 1.8.0 =
 Major updates; numerous new features, bug fixes, and extensibility improvements.
 [Details on GitHub](https://github.com/dougwollison/quickstart/releases/tag/v1.8.0).